Use an assortment of tools to track the release progress and quality.

 The bars' position represents the following:

-The bar's length is determined by the time an item spent in all the phases of the "In Progress" and "In Testing" metaphases.
+The bar's length is determined by the time an item spent in all the phases between the New and Done metaphases.

-The timeline legend provides colors that represent an item's phases in the "In Progress" and "In Testing" metaphases, and includes the red line that represents waste.
+The timeline legend provides colors that represent an item's phases between the New and Done metaphases, and includes the red line that represents waste.

 The legend colors reflect phases configured for the item workflow, and may be different for features and epics.